lorcanrae/vm-lifecycle/README.md

 # GCP VM Lifecycle

 A CLI tool to manage the lifecycle of a Google Cloud Platform Compute Engine resource that is used as a remote *personal* instance, with a focus on cost minimisation by storing the VM as an [image](https://cloud.google.com/compute/docs/images) when not in use.
-There is built in functionality manage more than one personal VM with profiles.
+Manage more than one personal VM with different profiles.

 This tool is not intended to manage production resources that are created with CI or CD actions.